fractalic-ai/fractalic/docs-temp/core-concepts.md

 mode: append
 to: final-report
 ```

-**Practical Guidance:**
-- Start with `append` mode while exploring ideas—you can see how your document evolves
-- Switch to `replace` mode once content stabilizes—keeps things clean and avoids repetition
-- Always include `to:` when using `replace` mode to be crystal clear about your intentions

 ## Controlling What AI Sees (Context Management)
 One of Fractalic's strengths is giving you precise control over what information the AI receives.
 This matters for both quality (focused context produces better results) and cost (less text means lower API bills).